ropensci/outcomerate/README.md

 #> 0.111 0.727 0.800 0.889 0.818 0.900
 ```

-Dispositions do not always come in the format of a table.
-Survey
+Dispositions do not always come in a tabulated format.
+Survey analysts
-analysts often work with microdata directly (where each row is an
+often work with microdata directly, where each row represents an
-interview), and the `outcomerate` package allows you to obtain rates
+interview.
+The `outcomerate` package allows you to obtain rates using
-using such a format as well:
+such a format as well:

 ``` r
 # define a vector of dispositions